couriersud/msigd/README.md

 # 1. msigd

-The `msigd` command line tools allows you to change all settings for MSI monitors which can be set in the monitor's OSD menu.
+The `msigd` command line tool allows you to change most settings for MSI monitors which can be set in the monitor's OSD menu.

+**Warning: Use `msigd` only if you are sure what you are doing.**
+**The monitor firmware seems to have no protection against unsupported accesses.**

+**Using `msigd` may make your monitor permantently unusable.**

+**Please make sure you use at least msigd version 0.10**

 Update 01.05.2021: In October 2020 my partner, wife and mother of my daughter passed away.
 This is the reason why there has not been any activity on the msigd project.
 The project is not abandoned and it will slowly get more attention again.